This article is written by Pragati Singh, from Lucknow University and Neha Mohanty.

 - Where there is an adoption of a daughter by a male then the adoptive father should be at least twenty-one years older than the child.

-- Where there is an adoption of a son by a female than the adoptive mother should be at least twenty-one years older than the child”.
+- Where there is an adoption of a son by a female then the adoptive mother should be at least twenty-one years older than the child.

 Personal laws of Muslim, Christian, Parsis and Jews do not recognise complete adoption so if a person belonging to such religion has a desire to adopt a child can take the guardianship of a child under section 8 of the Guardians and Wards Act, 1890.